SarodYatawatta/smart-calibration/README.md

 # Smart Calibration
 Using reinforcement learning for hyperparameter tuning in calibration of radio telescopes, and in other data processing pipelines (like elastic net regression).
 Code to accompany the paper [Deep reinforcement learning for smart calibration of radio telescopes](https://academic.oup.com/mnras/advance-article-abstract/doi/10.1093/mnras/stab1401/6276731) [(preprint)](https://arxiv.org/abs/2102.03200).

 RL agent code is based on [this code](https://github.com/philtabor/Youtube-Code-Repository.git).
+Prioritized experience replay memory code is based on [this code](https://github.com/Ullar-Kask/TD3-PER).

 Implemented in PyTorch, using openai.gym.
 Algorithms tested are: [DDPG](https://arxiv.org/abs/1509.02971),  [TD3](https://arxiv.org/abs/1802.09477) and [SAC](https://arxiv.org/abs/1801.01290).
 The figure below shows the performance of the three.